 - Ensuring that the policies and procedures related to modern slavery are being met within the supply chain.

 - Communicating with the brand and with the supplier on modern slavery issues.

 - Conducting spot-checks and site visits to check working conditions.

 - Developing and implementing remediation plans for potential incidents of modern slavery.

 - Checking (amongst other things) that workers have employment contracts, are being paid correctly, are not restricted in freedom of movement, are not paying excessive recruitment fees, and have access to their identity documents.

 This is just a snapshot of some of the roles and responsibilities that different supply chain partners play in combatting modern slavery.
-The full version of this can be downloaded on our Toolkits page.
-Contact us at [email protected] to get access to this tool and many others.
+Contact us at email@example.com to get access to the extended version of this tool and many others.

 Author – Phoebe Ewen